 Hi Alan, Thanks again for providing the video for your ethics and professionalism session.
 As promised, I have collated all of their responses and include these below.
 I deliberately haven’t edited these so that you can view all that they have said.
 As you can see, the session went down very well and the positives vastly outweighed any small criticisms that they had.
 Have a great summer.
 Hope to see you in person next year!

 Hi John, Just wanted to say that I really enjoyed the presentation.
 It was very thought provoking and the format of a recorded video gave us a chance to discuss things thoroughly.
-Alan has a very calming voice to listen to and was very interesting, although at some points our discussions led to why he had two air-fresheners in the room!
-Hahahahaha!
+Alan has a very calming voice to listen to and was very interesting.

 Hi John, the presentation was very clear, well structured and easy to follow.
 What was really nice is that it gave us the opportunity to discuss issues in small groups with people I know very well during and after the video was over.
 So everyone contributed and said things I'm not sure they would have said in a lecture room or with a Zoom.
 I was very impressed with the content and enjoyed the stories.